codetrek/moora/packages/agent-starter/README.md

-# @moora/agent
+# @moora/agent-starter

-A complete agent implementation based on Automata and the iterative modeling methodology described in `docs/MODELING_V2.md`.
+A minimal starter agent implementation based on Automata and the iterative modeling methodology described in `docs/MODELING_V2.md`.

 ## Overview

-This package implements a complete agent with multiple Actors:
+This package implements a minimal agent with two Actors:
 - `user` - Represents the user in the agent's cognitive model
 - `llm` - Represents the LLM assistant

-- `toolkit` - Represents the tool execution capability
+**Note**: This package does not support tools.
+For a complete implementation with tool support, see `@moora/agent-worker`.

 ## Structure